amd-anprabhu/aocl-crypto/lib/compat/openssl/README.md

 # Instructions to Build/Use OpenSSL plugin
 AOCL Cryptography's OpenSSL compat library works as an OpenSSL Provider which will redirect API calls from within OpenSSL to AOCL-Cryptography.
-Currently provider only supports OpenSSL versions from 3.1.3 to 3.3.0 .

 The provider only works when the version of the OpenSSL used to compile provider is greater than or equal to the version of the openssl library currently being loaded.

-> <span style="color:red">__Note:__</span> Known issue with test_quick_multistream test

 ## Building